yphil-dev/petrolette/DEV.md

 ## VC workflow

-All work is done on `dev` or its child branches, then merged into `server` and pushed for testing, then merged into master at each release or critical bugfix.
+All work is done on `dev` or its child branches, then merged into `server` and pushed for testing, then merged into `master` at each release or critical bugfix.
 Pull Requests on `dev`, please.

 ## Installation notes & caveats

-The two libs [Feedrat](https://framagit.org/yphil/feedrat) (to discover a RSS/Atom feed at a given URL) and [Favrat](https://framagit.org/yphil/favrat) (to discover a favicon at a given URL) are no longer hosted on npm, but installed directly from the repo ; however their dependancies have to be installed manually by running `npm install` in their respective directories.
+The two libs [Feedrat](https://framagit.org/yphil/feedrat) (to discover a RSS/Atom feed at a given URL) and [Favrat](https://framagit.org/yphil/favrat) (to discover a favicon at a given URL) are no longer hosted on npm, but installed directly from the repo ; their dependancies are installed and updated using a `postinstall` command.

 ## Under the hood